Not-for-profit group is providing fully funded holidays for autistic people in Preston

 Aside from free holidays, The A World also offer therapeutic horse riding sessions all year around for people with autism, who can apply for up to five funded sessions each.

-To find out more about the charity, you can also visit their Facebook page or pop down to their community retail store on Preston's Friargate, which is open Monday-Saturday -9:30-17:00 and Sunday 10:00-16:00.
+To find out more about the organisation, you can also visit their Facebook page or pop down to their community retail store on Preston's Friargate, which is open Monday-Saturday -9:30-17:00 and Sunday 10:00-16:00.